We hand-pick all products. When you buy something, we may earn a commission.

 With just a touch of taper, the jeans fall gracefully from waist down to the cuffs.
 With the brand’s trademark M’s on the pockets and a cowhide patch on the right pocket, they look as good going as they do coming.

-A brilliant pair with an unimpeachable pedigree, a pair of these will get you deep nods of appreciation in the right circles.
+A pair with an impeccable pedigree, Denime’s jeans will get you deep nods of appreciation in the right circles.
+This is a pair (and a label) for those who’ve been around the block a few times.

 Studio D’Artisan SD-909 G3 (14 oz.)